nonplayer/OldSchoolCharGen/README.md

 # About this Project

-This is a Python-based tool to generate random first-level characters for "old school" D&D-like tabletop role-playing games.
+This is a Python-based tool to generate random first-level characters for "classic old school" D&D-like tabletop role-playing games.

 ## Systems Compatibility